wing5wong/artisan-whs-static/source/_news/2020-02-06_hot-temperatures-and-hot-times-at-club-night.md

 Unfortunately, a slight short cut when athletes took the field across the Inspire car park meant that the times will not be considered for rankings as this took about 30 metres off the final distance.

 This was sad for the leading runners who on a windy night may well have set personal bests for the distance.
 Zach Bellamy was first home with training partner George Lambert less than two seconds in arrears.
-They were followed in close order by Liam Jones, Nat Kirk and Travis Bayler.
+They were followed in close order by **Liam Jones, Nat Kirk and Travis Bayler.**

-Rebecca Baker, who will unfortunately not be attending the New Zealand Championships because of a clash with a major national hockey event, was the first female home and her hockey coaches must be impressed by her strong aerobic base.
+**Rebecca Baker**, who will unfortunately not be attending the New Zealand Championships because of a clash with a major national hockey event, was the first female home and her hockey coaches must be impressed by her strong aerobic base.

 Mackenzie Morgan, who has come from Wellington, showed real promise in her Cooks Gardens debut as the second female home (7:10.79) to finish 12th in the big mixed field.